Please ensure Javascript is enabled for purposes of website accessibility

 Wildlife Walkway

 Climate Resilient Refuge.
-Just across the lawn from the historic Moreton Bay fig tree, this lush garden along the Museum’s accessible entrance will feature plants that can adapt to drought and flooding.
+Just across the lawn from the historic Moreton Bay fig tree, this lush garden along the Museum’s accessible entrance features plants that can adapt to drought and flooding.
 This corner demonstrates the value of resilient plants as food and shelter for wildlife, especially important in the face of extreme weather events.
-Garden explorers will be inspired to take action to preserve the climate for wildlife, plants, and people.
+Garden explorers are inspired to take action to preserve the climate for wildlife, plants, and people.
 Learn how to make your garden well-suited for wildlife here.

 Learn how you can support this free amenity for all Park visitors, or sign up to receive email updates about the garden.